WarlightProgramming/cslbot/COMMANDS.md

 run the risk of hitting their drop limit and not being able to accommodate the forced drops- i.e., becoming unable to compete.
 Teams with forced drops should use the drop feature very carefullly.

+**CAVEAT**: Autodrop may not work properly if you manipulate template settings using keywords in the template data sheet.

 ### Rating System Configuration